 On the contrary, by choosing to work with recycled, green and local materials, you will activate your creativity and imagination, and you just may find your style.

-Tin buckets, old clay pipes, and ridiculously cheap garden chairs are waiting for you to put them to use and enhance your garden’s design.
+Tin buckets, old clay pipes, worn-out teapots, and ridiculously cheap garden chairs are waiting for you to put them to use and enhance your garden’s design.

 Sometimes, all you need is a little bit of paint to enjoy something new and fashionable from an old, scruffy item.
 Visit yard sales and junk shops to find the garden table of your dreams or a seesaw that you’ve always wanted for your children.